ricardobeat/swimlanes-app/README.md

 Updates are sent via POST/PUT, with optimistic UI updates + rollback behaviour; events coming from the stream will override local state, so the server can rewrite IDs or any other properties and they will reflect immediately on the client.

-### Testing

-You can start multiple instances of the desktop app by running `npm run start` again in a separate terminal.

 ## Server

 The server in `/server` uses the Echo HTTP framework and an SSE module that handles client subscriptions.
 Data is kept in memory only, restarting the server wipes it out.